DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 To evaluate it, just click on the "Eval" button and see what happens (after some seconds, anyway).

-Most of the stuff in this query is a so-called XPath.
+Most of the stuff in this query is a so-called [XPath](https://en.wikipedia.org/wiki/XPath).
 Basically, XPath is a language for browsing through and operate on your XML documents.
 XPath, XSLT and XQuery share the same function set.
 We can get the same results by using a loop, which helps us generating more readable and sometimes more efficient queries.
-This is becoming more important in a further step.
+This is becoming more important in a further step:

 {% highlight xquery %}
 count(